tmichoel/BINF200-bio-sequences-structures/README.md

 to make a reproducible scientific project named
 > BINF200

-It is authored by tmichoel.

 To (locally) reproduce this project, do the following:

 1. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+Notice that [raw data](#raw-data) are not included in the git-history and may need to be downloaded independently.
 2. Open a Julia console and do:
    ```